-The weather forecasts for hot and humid weather on the first weekend of November.
+The weather forecast was for hot and humid weather on the first weekend of November.
 So, as any Aussie bloke does – I grabbed the lads, loaded up the cruiser and hit the beach.

 We started off on foot walking the scenic route around the Noosa National Park in the early hours of Saturday morning to catch the sunrise.
 There are so many areas to explore on this walk, the caves, Hells Gates and each of the pristine coves as you head toward Noosa Main Beach.